chaos-mesh/website/docs/simulate-network-chaos-on-kubernetes.md

 | corrupt     | string | Indicates the probability of packet corruption                                                                           | 0             | No       | 0.5     |
 | correlation | string | Indicates the correlation between the probability of current packet corruption and the previous time's packet corruption | 0             | No       | 0.5     |

-For `reorder`, `loss`, `duplicate`, and `corrupt`, the `correlation` is more complicated.
+For occasional events such as `reorder`, `loss`, `duplicate`, and `corrupt`, the `correlation` is more complicated.
 For specific model description, refer to [NetemCLG](http://web.archive.org/web/20200120162102/http://netgroup.uniroma2.it/twiki/bin/view.cgi/Main/NetemCLG).

 #### bandwidth

 Setting `action` to `bandwidth` means simulating bandwidth limit fault.
-You can also configure the following parameters.
+You also need to configure the following parameters.

 | Parameter   | Type   | Description                                                            | Default value | Required | Example |
 | ----------- | ------ | ---------------------------------------------------------------------- | ------------- | -------- | ------- |